ocaml/ocaml.org/data/planet/reynard/databox-open-source-software-community-launch.md

 <h2>UI and SDK</h2>

-<p>The <a href="https://sdk.iotdatabox.com/login">SDK</a> provides a user-friendly cloud environment for building Databox applications quickly, and finding approved applications to use on your own Databox - you simply require a GitHub login to access it.
+<p>The <a href="https://sdk.iotdatabox.com/login - [1 Client error: Couldn't resolve host name]">SDK</a> provides a user-friendly cloud environment for building Databox applications quickly, and finding approved applications to use on your own Databox - you simply require a GitHub login to access it.
 The graphical programming environment allows you drag in and connect nodes, view the function output, and debug if needed.
 There are other useful details such as built-in virtualisations that allow you to view your data as graphs, lists etc, and application manifests which include any resources your app needs and different levels of functionality to correspond with existing devices.
 Current applications include Hue lights, a mobile sensing driver and Twitter.</p>

 <p>
 <img src="http://reynard.io/images/DataboxSDK.png" alt="Stage 1" width="200"/>